 Tor is a global network of computers that routes internet traffic in a way that is nearly impossible to trace.
 It allowed users to connect to Silk Road without revealing their identity or location and without their internet providers knowing about it.
-The cryptocurrency Bitcoin, little known at the time, allowed users to pay or be paid for the goods and services listed on the site while staying anonymous.
+The cryptocurrency Bitcoin, little known at the time, allowed users to pay or be paid for the goods listed on the site while staying anonymous.

 - ▲ – Appeal brief (page 13)

-- ▲ – Ross’s sentencing letter addressed to Judge Forrest – May 22, 2015
+- ▲ – Ross’s sentencing letter addressed to the judge – May 22, 2015

 - ▲ – Trial transcript, day 3 (page 462)

-- ▲ – Working paper by Nicolas Christin from Carnegie Mellon University (“Traveling the Silk Road: A measurement analysis of a large anonymous online marketplace”, page 12)
+- ▲ – Working paper by Nicolas Christin from Carnegie Mellon University (“Traveling the Silk Road: A measurement analysis of a large anonymous online marketplace,” page 12)

-- ▲ – Pre-sentencing letter from Joshua Dratel to Judge Forrest – May 15, 2015 (page 4)
+- ▲ – Pre-sentencing letter from Joshua Dratel to the judge – May 15, 2015 (page 4)